Enhancing Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization: Miscellaneous Issues

 \subsubsection{Case Study: MIMO Channel Estimation Utilizing Diffusion Model}

-Channel estimation using diffusion model~\cite{arvinte2022mimo} primarily involves two phases: the training phase and the inference phase, as shown in Fig.~\ref{fig: GAI CHN}.
-The training phase involves using a deep neural network to learn an underlying structure of the channel from a set of noisy channel estimates.
+Channel estimation using diffusion model~\cite{arvinte2022mimo} primarily involves training and inference phases, as shown in Fig.~\ref{fig:GAICHN}.
+The training phase involves using a deep neural network to learn the underlying structure of the channel from a set of noisy channel estimates.
 The main steps include the following: \begin{itemize} \item \textbf{Step 1}: Using the received pilot symbols to calculate the noisy channel estimation ${\bf{h}}$. \item \textbf{Step 2}: Adding the noise to the training channel ${\bf{h}}$ to produce a perturbed channel ${\bf{\tilde h}}$. \item \textbf{Step 3}: Computing the gradient of ${\log _{{p_H}}}\left( {{\bf{\tilde h}}} \right)$. \item \textbf{Step 4}: Producing a regression target for the gradient using the diffusion model. \item \textbf{Step 5}: Training the parameters of the deep neural network using back-propagation and the ${l_2}$-loss. \end{itemize}

 The inference stage involves utilizing the trained model to estimate the channel based on a set of received pilot symbols.
 The primary steps are as follows: \begin{itemize} \item \textbf{Step 1}: Updating the current channel estimation via the pilot consistency term, which enforces consistency between the received pilot symbols and the estimated channel. \item \textbf{Step 2}: The diffusion update is applied to the channel estimate, which smooths out the estimate and helps to reduce noise. \item \textbf{Step 3}: To prevent the model from converging to a sub-optimal solution, noise is added to the updated channel estimate at each step. \item \textbf{Step 4}: The process is repeated until convergence, at which point the final estimate of the channel is produced. \end{itemize} It is noteworthy that the iterative algorithm operates independently of the training phase and can accommodate other impairments such as interference scenarios or few-bit quantization of the received pilots.